edosssa/go-paystack/README.md

 If you don't have a test secret key, you can create one from your [paystack dashboard](https://dashboard.paystack.com/#/settings/profile).

-> We don't allow using production secret keys while running tests.
+> ⚠️ We don't allow the use of production secret keys while running tests.
 Test secret keys always have an **sk_test_** prefix.

 Run tests